Home » Test Artifacts » Technical Photography and MSI – white pigments

 CHSOS Test Artifacts – item #3

-Technical Photography
+Technical Photography of white pigments

-Multispectral Imaging
+Multispectral Imaging of white pigments

-While we could consider more advanced imaging approaches, such as multispectral imaging, the advantages of Technical Photography (TP) for this task are clear:
+While we could consider more advanced imaging approaches, such as multispectral imaging, the advantages of Technical Photography (TP) for this task are clear.

-TP allows us to photograph and process a large number of items quickly — an essential feature when working with extensive objects such as multi-page illuminated manuscripts.
+TP allows us to photograph and process a large number of items quickly—an essential feature when working with extensive objects such as multi-page illuminated manuscripts.
 The image editing required from the operator is also straightforward.

 More complex multispectral systems typically demand highly specialized equipment and personnel with advanced training, making them less practical for routine or high-volume documentation.
 The ANTONELLO filter set, instead, enables a streamlined approach that brings selected multispectral capabilities within the reach of standard TP workflows.